Engee documentation

 Notebook

-The example demonstrates how the performance of coherent and incoherent systems can be evaluated using plots of receiver detection curves (ROC curves).
-The example assumes that the detector operates under additive complex white Gaussian noise.
+The example demonstrates how the effectiveness of coherent and incoherent systems can be assessed using receiver detection curve graphs (ROC curves).
+The example assumes that the detector operates under conditions of additive complex white Gaussian noise.

-ROC curves are often used to evaluate the performance of a radar or sonar detector.
-ROC curves are plots of the probability of detection (Pd) versus the probability of false alarm (Pfa) for a given signal-to-noise ratio (SNR).
+ROC curves are often used to evaluate the effectiveness of a radar or sonar detector.
+ROC curves are graphs of the probability of detection (Pd) versus the probability of false alarm (Pfa) at a given signal-to-noise ratio (SNR).

 Functions used